 The publication date for Daughter of Family G is still three months off, but there’s plenty happening behind the scenes in preparation for the September 24th launch.
 As the final touches are being added to the cover, I’ve been prepping to record the audio book, and my fabulous publicist at Penguin Random House Canada has been putting together an amazing fall tour.
 I’ve already posted the details for a few of the events and there will be more added in the weeks to come.
-So far cities include: Halifax, Wolfville, Toronto, Ottawa, Edmonton, Calgary, Montreal and Saskatoon.
+So far cities include: Halifax, Ross Creek, Lunenburg, Toronto, Hamilton, Victoria, Ottawa, Edmonton, Calgary, Charlottetown, Montreal and Saskatoon.
 I’ll be announcing updates via my e-newsletter and social media, so please consider subscribing and/or following me to stay in the loop.

 One question that inevitably gets asked when an author has written a new book is: “Why this book, now?”